riskframe/ai-rmm/framework/map-3.3.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Map 3.3
-## Map 3.3: Targeted application scope is specified and documented based on the system’s capability, established context, and AI system categorization.
+> Targeted application scope is specified and documented based on the system’s capability, established context, and AI system categorization. [@playbook]

 ### Map 3.3.1.
 Clearly Define AI System Capabilities.